Rapter1990/ValorantApiReactProject/README.md

         <li>General information about gears which agents can wear</li>
         <li>General information about maps</li>
         <li>General information about weapons which agents can buy before starting the game</li>
-        <li>Adding language feaetures to convert all information to defined one through i18next</li>
+        <li>Adding language feaetures to convert all information to selected language through i18next</li>
         <li>Adding toggle button to change the theme of the webiste (dark mode, light mode) </li>
       </ul>
   </li>